-Lower leg fractures are normally caused by a direct impact or trauma.
-Stress fractures on the other hand, normally develop more gradually as a result of overuse.
-Sports place a lot of pressure on the lower leg bones and muscles, and especially in contact sports, there is a risk of traumatic impacts.
+Lower leg fractures are acute, sudden onset fractures and normally caused by a direct impact, twisting or trauma.
+Stress fractures develop more gradually over time as a result of overuse.
+Both the tibia and fibula bones in the lower leg can suffer either type of fracture.

 Fractures from a traumatic impact are very serious injuries.
 The severity of fractures can vary, with some being easier to treat than other, more complicated breaks.
 'Closed' fractures where the skin is not broken are more common and can be less problematic than 'open' fractures which break through the skin.
 The bone may also be broken in different ways.
 The fracture may be in a straight line, diagonal or even fracture in multiple places which can cause complications.
 With any break, there is the chance of suffering nerve, tissue, ligament and muscular damage.

 Fracture of the tibia is the most common long bone fracture injury and can take a long time to recover from.
 The tibia is the main weight-bearing bone in the lower leg and the break can happen anywhere along it.
 Tibia fractures can also affect the knee and ankle which causes further complications and requires more intensive treatment.
 The easiest fractures to heal are ones that occur in the middle of the bone and when the bone mostly stays in line, without much displacement.
 When the bones are displaced at the break and aren't in line, the injury is more complex to treat and normally requires surgery.
 When the bone shatters and breaks in multiple places, it will need surgery and a longer time to recover than if it were a clean break.